Cavan: Early modern history

 Developments in Cavan during the early 19th century saw the building of a new wide street that still bears the name 'Farnham Street'.
-This was lined with comfortable town houses, public buildings (such as Cavan Courthouse which dates from 1824) and churches.
-From the mid-19th century, Cavan became an important rail junction for the Midland Great Western Railway (MGWR) and those of the Great Northern Railway (GNR).
+This was lined with comfortable townhouses, public buildings (such as Cavan Courthouse which dates from 1824) and churches.
+From the mid-19th century, Cavan became an important rail junction for the Midland Great Western Railway (MGWR) and the Great Northern Railway (GNR).
 Cavan Town Hall was built between 1908 and 1910.

 20th century

 The area saw little violence during the 1920-22 troubles in Ulster.

 In 1938, work began on the Cathedral of Saints Patrick and Felim; the original Kilmore cathedral was built c.1455, as the main church of the Catholic Diocese of Kilmore located around five kilometres (3 mi) south-west of Cavan Town, on the R198.
 During the Plantation of Ulster in the seventeenth century, this church became the main Church of Ireland Kilmore Diocese church known as St. Feidhlimidh Cathedral.
 A new Kilmore Cathedral church was built in 1860 and dedicated to the memory of Bishop William Bedell who died and was buried here in 1642.
 Bedell was also famously noted for his translation of the old testament Bible into the Irish language.
 The present Cathedral contains a Hiberno Romanesque doorway dating from c.
 1170, in the twelfth century, conjectured locally (but unlikely) originally to have come from Holy Trinity priory located a short distance away upon Trinity Island in Lough Oughter.
 Holy Trinity priory was built mid-thirteenth century.
 A short distance from the Kilmore Cathedral is the See House, a late Georgian-style house constructed in the 1830s.
 This house, designed by William Farrell, was formerly the official residence (or "Bishop's Palace") of the Church of Ireland Bishops of Kilmore, Elphin and Ardagh.

 On 23 February 1943, a fire at St Joseph's Orphanage in the town claimed the lives of 35 children and an elderly woman.
 A public inquiry found no culpability on the part of the nuns who ran the orphanage, but the circumstances surrounding the high death toll in the fire remain controversial to this day.
 The secretary of the Commission of Enquiry, Brian O'Nolan, is better known to posterity as the writer Flann O'Brien.

 The former Cavan Town Royal Irish Constabulary Barracks was demolished in 1968.
 Its successor stood on the corner of Farnham Street (also known as Casement Street, named after Sir Roger Casement) and Abbey Street.
-The current Garda Station is further along Farnham Street, just across from the Courthouse.
+The current Garda station is further along Farnham Street, just across from the courthouse.